Skip to main content

 Students will learn that the Famous baseball player, Jackie Robinson, was the first African American to play baseball in the major leagues!
 Jackie Robinson was known for being brave and strong, having served in the military before his baseball career and breaking the baseball color barrier.

-Students will be celebrating Jackie Robinson by participating in different games:
+Students will celebrate Jackie Robinson by participating in different games:

 • 4 square game (2 games can be set up) (4-8 players)